wllfore/MedFMC_fewshot_baseline/README.md

 * The sampled support-set lists of each dataset corresponding to the reported results in the paper could be found in the package file of each dataset (e.g. ./data/ChestDR/support_set_list.zip).
 ****
 ## Dataset Split
 * In our experiments, image list used for randomly picking support set of each dataset is saved as 'fewshot-pool.txt', meanwhile image list consisted of the remaining testing images as 'test.txt'.
-These files can also be found in data folder (e.g. ./data/ChestDR/test.txt).
+These two image list files can also be found in data folder (e.g. ./data/ChestDR/test.txt).
 * When you start to test this baseline, please place all the preprocessed images of each dataset into the sub-folder 'images/' beforehand (e.g. ./data/ChestDR/images/).